 In Ayurveda food is considered medicine.
 Foods are categorized according to their taste, their effect on the doshas, as well as their effect on the tissues.
 This is why when choosing foods it is important to understand nutritional and ayurvedic properties of food.
 Since centuries rice forms an essential component of the Indian diet.
 It is in fact a staple food of India, with most Indian homes serving the same every day.

-Different forms of preparations of rice are used in Indian custom – Rice roasted directly in fire (Dana / Bhuja) is consumed with salt or spices; Rice flour (Pisht) is used for making chapatti, soups and chilla; Rice pop (Murmure / Lava / Khil) is used to make namkin or used directly for consumption and it helps in vomiting; Pressed / Flattened rice (Poha) is used for making Indian breakfast.
+Different forms of preparations of rice are used in Indian custom – It is roasted directly in fire (Dana / Bhuja) is consumed with salt or spices; It’s flour (Pisht) is used for making chapatti, soups and chilla; It’s pop (Murmure / Lava / Khil) is used to make namkin or used directly for consumption and it helps in vomiting; Pressed / Flattened rice (Poha) is used for making Indian breakfast.

-Among all varieties of rice, brown rice or red rice provides the most benefits for your health and nutrition.
+Among all varieties, brown rice or red rice provides the most benefits for your health and nutrition.
 Brown rice is considered healthier as it is unprocessed (unpolished) and thus contains more nutrition and vitamins than other forms of polished rice.
-It also has a “medium” glycemic index, which is lower than other varieties of rice, and thus better suited for those who suffer from diabetes.
+It also has a “medium” glycemic index, which is lower than other varieties, and thus better suited for those who suffer from diabetes.

 According to Ayurveda, old rice has proved to be a great healing food and hence it is recommended to every human being.
-There are many varities of rice available and several ways of cooking it.
-Out of the several vareities of rice, the most common are polished rice, unpolished rice, par boiled rice, boiled rice and basmati rice.
+There are many varities available and several ways of cooking it.
+Out of the several vareities, the most common are polished, unpolished, pre boiled, boiled and basmati rice.
 The ancient texts of Ayurveda provide a detailed analysis of the effects of both the variety and the processing of rice on our individual mind/body constitutions.

-Ayurveda recommends avoiding excess consumption of rice that is parboiled, instant or pre-cooked because is has less nutrition and less prana, or life energy, in it.
-Rice contributes the sweet taste, according to ayurveda.
+Ayurveda recommends avoiding excess consumption that is preboiled, instant or pre-cooked because is has less nutrition and less prana, or life energy, in it.
+It contributes the sweet taste, according to Ayurveda.
 It is a light, soft, smooth and nourishing food.
 It is cooling in nature.
-Rice is generally good for balancing Vata and Pitta.
+It is generally good for balancing Vata and Pitta.
 However old rice does not increase Kapha.
 The Ayurvedic treatise Charaka Samhita (c.
-700 B.C.) praised the medicinal value of certain varieties of rice – to balance or pacify all the mind/body constitutions (vata, pitta and kapha), to strengthen, revitalize and energize the body, regulate blood pressure, and to prevent skin diseases and premature aging.
-But not all rice is the same.
-Indeed, Ayurvedic treatises document the properties of different varieties of rice, grown in different seasons, in different growing areas, soil types (marshy or dry soils), land preparation (plowed or unplowed land), planting method (broadcast or transplanted), post harvest processing, and aging of rice (new or one/two-year old rice).
+700 B.C.) praised the medicinal value of certain varieties – to balance or pacify all the mind/body constitutions (vata, pitta and kapha), to strengthen, revitalize and energize the body, regulate blood pressure, and to prevent skin diseases and premature aging.
+But not all category are the same.
+Indeed, Ayurvedic treatises document the properties of different varieties, grown in different seasons, in different growing areas, soil types (marshy or dry soils), land preparation (plowed or unplowed land), planting method (broadcast or transplanted), post harvest processing, and aging (new or one/two-year old rice).